kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

 **Uncertainty:**
 - "Let me transfer you to the shop for that information."
-- "I'm not sure about that - let me connect you with someone who can help."

 **Errors:**
-- "I apologize, I'm having trouble accessing the schedule.
+- "I apologize, I'm having trouble accessing that.
 Let me transfer you to the shop."

 ---